How To Take Care of Your Mental Health When You Work From Home

 Just like you would if you worked outside the home, make sure you are taking at least a few breaks throughout your work day.
 Make sure you're eating enough and drinking enough water.
 Getting up to stretch and walk around every once in a while is important too to give your body a break.
 Take care of yourself.

 Social isolation is a huge problem for people that work from home.
 It's even worse if you live by yourself and might not see a single person all day long.
-Because you experiencing social interaction at work, it's important to get it elsewhere.
-Consider working in a coffee shop or co-working a few days a week.
-Join a book club or another activity you're interested in.
-Schedule drinks out with your friends on Friday nights.
+Because you are not experiencing social interaction at work, it's important to get it elsewhere.
+Consider co-working a few days a week.
+Join a virtual book club or another activity you're interested in.
+You can go for a walk, watch the sunset, read a book in your patio...
 It doesn't matter what you do to get out of the house as long as you do get out of the house.
+Disconnection from work is an important component to feeling refreshed and motivated.